-With the aim of reducing treatment time and increasing the throughput of patients, investigators are now considering the use of higher illumination intensities in the CXL procedure.
-In the standard CXL procedure 3 mWcm-2 is applied to a 9mm treatment zone for 30 minutes, resulting in a total energy dose of 3.4 J or a radiant exposure of 5.4 Jcm-2.
-However, this same level of radiant exposure can be achieved by applying a higher intensity for a shorter time and studies conducted on pig corneas have shown that increasing the illuminance intensity to 10 mWcm-2 and reducing the exposure time to 10 minutes for an accelerated cross-linking (ACXL) procedure produced a similar increase in corneal stiffness and resistance to enzymatic digestion to that gained using the standard procedure .
+With the aim of reducing treatment time and increasing the throughput of patients, investigators are now considering the use of higher illumination intensities in the cross-linking procedure.
+In the standard cross-linking (SCXL) procedure 3 mWcm-2 is applied to the central 9mm of the cornea for 30 minutes, resulting in a total energy dose of 3.4 J or a radiant exposure of 5.4 Jcm-2.
+However, this same level of radiant exposure can be achieved by applying a higher intensity for a shorter time.
+Laboratory studies on pig corneas showed that increasing the illuminance intensity to 9 mWcm-2 and reducing the exposure time to 10 minutes for an accelerated cross-linking (ACXL) procedure produced a similar increase in corneal stiffness and resistance to enzymatic digestion to that gained using the standard procedure [1-2] .
 The safety of using higher intensities (up to 30 mWcm-2) in vivo has produced varying results.
 Konstantopoulos and Mehta compared three protocols of CXL, and concluded that ACXL using 9 mW/cm2 for 10 minutes and 7 mW/cm2 for 15 minutes may be as efficacious as SCXL.
 However, Shetty et al. reported that at 6-months follow-up the flattening effect was better in patients treated with SCXL compared to those treated using ACXL protocols of 9 mW/cm2 for 10 minutes, 18 mW/cm2 for 5 minutes, and 30 mW/cm2 for 3 minutes.
 A meta-analysis of eleven clinical trials has revealed that overall, SCXL appears to have a greater effect than ACXL in terms of stabalising corneal topography but ACXL results in less reduction in corneal thickness .

 Schumacher, S. et al. Equivalence of biomechanical changes induced by rapid and standard corneal cross-linking, using riboflavin and ultraviolet radiation.
-Invest Ophthalmol Vis Sci 2011; 52: 9048–9052.
+Investigative Ophthalmology & Visual Science 2011; 52: 9048–9052.